ClarityNLP/ClarityNLP/docs/developer_guide/algorithms/matrix_preprocessor.rst

 Outputs
 =======

+The matrix preprocessor generates three output files.

+One file, ``reduced_dictionary_indices.txt``, is a list of row indices from the original matrix that survived the pruning process.
+Another file, ``reduced_document_indices.txt``, contains a list of original document indices that survived the pruning process.

+The third file, in MatrixMarket format, is the pruned matrix.
+The contents and name of this file depend on whether the ``--weights`` flag was used for the run.

+If the ``--weights`` flag was absent, the output is another term-frequency matrix in MatrixMarket format.
+The output file name is ``reduced_matrix_tf.mtx`` and it contains nonnegative integer entries.

+If the ``--weights`` flag was present, the output is a term-document matrix containing TF_IDF weights for the entries.
+In this case the output file name is ``reduced_matrix.mtx`` and it contains floating point entries.
+The precision of each entry is set by the ``--precision`` flag.

+All output files are written to the current directory.

 Examples
 ========

+1. Prune duplicate rows/columns from the input term-frequency matrix.
+   Write pruned matrix to ``reduced_matrix_tf.mtx``; generate the two index files as well:

+       ``python3 ./preprocess.py --infile /path/to/mymatrix.mtx``

+2. Same as in example 1, but generate an output term-document matrix containing TF-IDF weights.
+Write result matrix to ``reduced_matrix.mtx``; generate the two index files also:

+       ``python3 ./preprocess.py --infile /path/to/mymatrix.mtx --weights``

+3. Same as 2, but require a mininim row sum of 6 and a mininum column sum of 8 in the pruned term-frequency matrix.
+Compute TF-IDF weights and output a floating point term-document matrix.

+       ``python ./preprocess.py -i /path/to/mymatrix.mtx -r 6 -c 8 -w``

 Important Note
 ==============

 The matrix preprocessor was designed for sparse matrices.
-The term- frequency matrices that occur in text processing problems are typically extremely sparse, with occupancies of only a few percent.
+The term-frequency matrices that occur in typical text processing problems are extremely sparse, with occupancies of only a few percent.
 Dense matrices should be handled with different techniques.